Screen Actors Guild: Early strikes

 In July 1948, a strike was averted at the last minute as the SAG and major producers agreed upon a new collective bargaining contract.
 The major points agreed upon included: full union shop for actors to continue, negotiations for films sent direct to TV, producers could not sue an actor for breach of contract if they strike (but the guild could only strike when the contract expires).

 In March 1960, SAG went on strike against the seven major studios.
 This was the first industry-wide strike in the 50-year history of movie making.
 Earlier walkouts involved production for television.
 The Writers Guild of America had been on strike since January 31, 1960 with similar demands to the actors.
 The independents were not affected since they signed new contracts.
 The dispute rested on actors wanting to be paid 6% or 7% of the gross earnings of pictures made since 1948 and sold to television.
 Actors also wanted a pension and welfare fund.

 In December 1978, members of SAG went on strike for the fourth time in its 45-year history.
 It joined the American Federation of Television and Radio Artists in picket lines in Los Angeles and New York.
 The unions said that management's demand would cut actors' salaries.
 The argument was over filming commercials.
 Management agreed to up salaries from $218 to $250 per scene, but if the scene were not used at all, the actor would not be paid.

 Strike and Emmy Awards boycott of 1980

 In July, SAG members walked out on strike, along with AFTRA, the union for television and radio artists, and the American Federation of Musicians.
 The union joined the television artists in calling for a successful boycott against that year's prime-time Emmy awards.
-Powers Boothe was the only one of the 52 nominated actors to attend: "This is either the most courageous moment of my career or the stupidest" he quipped during his acceptance speech.
+Powers Boothe was the only one of the 52 nominated actors to attend: "This is either the most courageous moment of my career or the dumbest" he quipped during his acceptance speech.
 The guild ratified a new pact, for a 32.25% increase in minimum salaries and a 4.5% share of movies made for pay TV, and the strike ended on October 25.